Large deviations of the argument of the Riemann zeta function: Further details on proof methods

+The standard method for studying the distribution of $\log \zeta$ on the critical line is to use an \emph{explicit formula} to express $\log \zeta(\tfrac{1}{2}+it)$ in terms of a sum over primes (more specifically a Dirichlet polynomial) plus a sum over the zeros of the zeta function near $\tfrac{1}{2}+it$.
+In this paper we will use an explicit formula for a \emph{smoothing} of $\log \zeta$.
+This approach was first used by Selberg in his work on large values of $S(t)$ (see \cite[Section 7]{selberg1946}).
+Roughly speaking, if one convolves $S(t)$ with an approximation to the identity of width $\lambda^{-1}$ (where $\lambda$ is a parameter) then the resulting formula looks like

+where the second sum is over zeta zeros $\rho = \beta+i\gamma$, and $G_{t,\lambda}$ is some function whose definition is not so important for now.
+A key feature of this formula is that only the zeta zeros to the right of the critical line contribute, and (as we shall see) the contribution of zeros close to the critical line will be rather small.
+Since large values of $S(t)$ should occur at least as often as large values of a smoothing of $S(t)$ (this will be formalized in Section 6), it will suffice to consider the quantity on the right-hand side of~\eqref{eq:Sheuristic}.

-In order to find large values of $S(t)$, we will look for large values of the smoothed version of $S(t)$ instead.
-If we assume the Riemann hypothesis then there is no zeros contribution, in which case the problem is reduced to finding large values of the real part of a certain Dirichlet polynomial.
-This can be done by computing moments of the Dirichlet polynomial (see Tsang \cite{tsang1986}), using Dirchlet's approximation theorem (see Montgomery \cite{montgomery1977}), or using the resonance method (see Bondarenko and Seip \cite{bondarenko2018s}).
-If we do not assume the Riemann hypothesis then we must take a different approach.
-Tsang's method in this case relies on a clever lemma which allows one to deduce a lower bound on the maximum value of $S(t)$ by comparing a high moment of the Dirichlet polynomial with a high moment of the zeros contribution.
-Our approach will be more direct.
-The idea will be to show that the magnitude of the zeros contribution is less than $V$ for all $t\in [T,2T]$ outside of some exceptional set of small measure.
-We then show that the Dirichlet polynomial is greater than $2V$ on a set whose measure is much greater than that of the exceptional set.
-Combining these bounds we may then deduce a lower bound on how often the sum of Dirichlet polynomial and the zeros contribution is greater than $V$.
+Note that if we assume the Riemann hypothesis then \eqref{eq:Sheuristic} has no contribution coming from zeta zeros.
+In this case the problem of finding large values of $S(t)$ is reduced to finding large values of the imaginary part of a certain Dirichlet polynomial.
+If one just wants to prove $\Omega$-results, there are several methods appearing in the literature: computing moments of the Dirichlet polynomial (see Tsang \cite{tsang1986}), using Dirichlet's approximation theorem (see Montgomery \cite{montgomery1977}), or using the resonance method (see Bondarenko and Seip \cite{bondarenko2018s}).
+The resonance method also allows one to get a lower bound on the frequency of large values rather easily, so this is the approach we will take in this paper.

+If we do not assume the Riemann hypothesis, we must account for the possibility of a contribution from zeta zeros off the critical line.
+Tsang's proof of his unconditional $\Omega$-theorem for $S(t)$ involves comparing high moments of the Dirichlet polynomial contribution in \eqref{eq:Sheuristic} with high moments of the zeros contribution and then applying a clever lemma to deduce the existence of large values of $S(t)$.
+Our approach will be a bit more direct.
+Given some $V$ we first prove that the magnitude of the contribution of zeta zeros in the convolution formula is less than $V$ for all $t \in [T,2T]$ outside of some exceptional set of small measure.
+Next we show that the Dirichlet polynomial contribution is larger than $2V$ on a set whose measure is much larger than the exceptional set.
+From this we can deduce a bound on how often the sum of these two contributions is greater than $V$.